 In a very real sense, demand fuels demand, which boosts brand credibility and desire, to form a virtuous cycle of cause and effect.

 The opposite is also true; discounts, clearances, incentives and offers can do serious damage to a brand’s perceived value.

 Sales are also the harvest in other ways too.
 Sales mean customers.
 And customers potentially means a stream of quantitative, qualitative data and perhaps referrals, recommendations and positive reviews.
 So far so good; until the company then sends out an email that says:

 “Thank you for your purchase.
 Your opinion is important to us.
 Please spend

 2-minutes completing out customer satisfaction questionnaire.”
-It sounds so contrived, obsequious and disingenuous.

 Most consumers are sufficiently savvy to know that they have statutory rights and are well protected by legislation.
 If they have a problem they know how to express this to a company.
 If they are more than satisfied, equally, they are aware of how to provide a positive review.